Sima Maoying

+Life

 Sima Maoying was a daughter of Emperor Gong and his wife, Chu Lingyuan.
 She must have been created princess during her father's brief reign (419–420), and it was also at that time that she married Liu Yifu (the future Emperor Shao), then the heir apparent to the powerful general Liu Yu (the future Emperor Wu of Song).
 In 420, her father-in-law forced her father to yield the throne to him, ending Jin and establishing Liu Song.
 He created Liu Yifu crown prince, and she therefore carried the title of crown princess.
 In 421, he had her father killed.
 In 422, after Liu Yu died, Liu Yifu took the throne as Emperor Shao, and she was created empress.

 However, in 424, officials whom Liu Yu had left in control of the government deposed Emperor Shao, believing him to be unfit to be emperor, demoting him to the title of Prince of Yingyang (营阳王).
 Empress Sima was therefore also demoted to Princess of Yingyang.
 Soon, the officials had Liu Yifu killed.
 They replaced him with his capable brother Liu Yilong (as Emperor Wen), and Emperor Wen, in 432, posthumously had his nephew Liu Lang (劉郎) (a son of his brother Liu Yigong (劉義恭) the Prince of Jiangxia) adopted into Liu Yifu's line as his son and created Liu Lang the Prince of Nanfeng (南丰王).
 The former Empress Sima therefore carried the title Princess Dowager of Nanfeng.
 She died in 439.